-James Bergin is chief of staff and vice president of the Federal Reserve Bank of New York.
+James P. Bergin is deputy general counsel and senior vice president of the Legal Group of the Federal Reserve Bank of New York.

-Mr. Bergin holds a bachelor's degree in history and English from Rutgers College and a juris doctor from Harvard Law School, where he was a proud member of the Harvard Legal Aid Bureau.
-Before joining the Federal Reserve, Mr. Bergin was in private practice, specializing in energy and infrastructure finance, with an international law firm based in New York.
+Mr. Bergin holds a bachelor's degree in history and English from Rutgers College and a juris doctor from Harvard Law School.
+Before joining the Federal Reserve, he was in private practice, specializing in energy and infrastructure finance, with an international law firm based in New York.